nickhanrahan/nickhanrahan/README.md

 - My name is Nick Hanrahan.
-- Transient navigating these waters.
+- I am the subterranean spectacle.
 - Navigating in spite of limitations in IQ, opportunities, and time.
-- I am the subterranean spectacle.
-- Works of art shall emerge from the depths below.